HL7/davinci-dtr/input/pagecontent/changehistory.md

 <p><b>Non-Substantive changes:</b></p>
 <ul>
   <li>
-  <a href="https://jira.hl7.org/browse/FHIR-55885">FHIR-55885</a> - Clarify responsibility for requirement spec-159
+  <a href="https://jira.hl7.org/browse/FHIR-55885">FHIR-55885</a> - Making clear that the responsibility rests with the DTR server to produce distinct questionnaires
   </li>

   <li>
-  <a href="https://jira.hl7.org/browse/FHIR-55884">FHIR-55884</a> - Requirements spec-47 and spec-155 in conflict
+  <a href="https://jira.hl7.org/browse/FHIR-55884">FHIR-55884</a> - Requirements around primary keys and update behavior for coverage-information extensions are out of sync between server and client sections
   </li>

   <li>
-  <a href="https://jira.hl7.org/browse/FHIR-55883">FHIR-55883</a> - Clarify §spec-125 (regarding previously completed QuestionnaireResponses)
+  <a href="https://jira.hl7.org/browse/FHIR-55883">FHIR-55883</a> - Clarify §spec-125 regarding not supporting previously completed QuestionnaireResponses
   </li>

   <li>
-  <a href="https://jira.hl7.org/browse/FHIR-55866">FHIR-55866</a> - Clarify where the CQL Identifier mime type gets used
+  <a href="https://jira.hl7.org/browse/FHIR-55866">FHIR-55866</a> - Expand narrative to clarify where the CQL Identifier mime type gets used
   </li>

   <li>